rfabbri/pd-macambira/externals/maxlib/README.txt

-maxlib - music analysis extensions library, version 1.5.2 copyright (c) 2002-2003 by Olaf Matthes
+maxlib - music analysis extensions library copyright (c) 2002-2003 by Olaf Matthes

 maxlib is a library of non-tilde externals for pd (by Miller Puckette).